davidshumway/self/MALDI-DB.md

 * The integration worked—R API calls, database queries, file processing all happened behind the scenes.

 * It was incomplete—some UI elements are rough, workflows could be streamlined, features are half-implemented.
-That's the nature of a nine-month sprint at the end of a three-year project.
+That's the nature of an eight-month sprint at the end of a three-year project.